uclahs-cds/pipeline-calculate-targeted-coverage/README.md

 ### 1. Depth Calculation

 > Per-base depth is calculated from the input BAM file at coordinates specified by the input target BED file using `samtools depth`.
-If `off_target_depth` is set to `true`, per-base read depth is also calculated genome-wide at dbSNP loci.
+If `off_target_depth` is set to `true`, per-base read depth is also calculated genome-wide at dbSNP loci with a dbSNP reference VCF used as the coordinate file to `samtools depth`.

 ### 2. BED Formatting

-> TSV output from `samtools depth` is converted into BED format using `awk`.
+> TSV output from `samtools depth` is converted into BED format using `awk` with read depth reported in the fourth column.
+Per-base read depth across multiple-base-pair target intervals is collapsed into a comma-separated list of read depth values, one for each base pair encompassed by the interval (`bedtools merge`).

+### 3. dbSNP off-target site filtering

+> dbSNP coordinates are filtered to keep only off-target regions.
+This is done by excluding coordinates specified in the target BED file from the dbSNP read depth BED using `bedtools intersect`.
+Near-target regions (+/- 500bp by default) are also excluded by first adding near-target buffers to the specified target intervals using `bedtools slop`.

+### 4. dbSNP enriched read depth filtering

+> dbSNP coordinates from step 2 are filtered to keep sites exceeding a minimum read depth threshold (30x by default) using `awk`.

+### 5. dbSNP coverage-enriched interval expansion

+> Filtered dbSNP coordinates from step 4 are expanded to include nearby basepairs, so that sites that are close together can be subsequently be merged into one interval (`bedtools slop`).

+### 6. On- + enriched off-target coordinate merging

+> Coverage enriched dbSNP intervals are merged with the original target intervals into one BED file using `bedops`.

 ### 3a.
 BED Merging